patrickliem/cse311-battleship/README.md

 # cse311-battleship

 ## Project Structure
 cse311-battleship contains the Eclipse project for this project.
-There are 4 classes: Model.java, Controller.java, ViewGUI.java, ViewText.Java, and Driver.java
+There are 7 classes: Model.java, Controller.java, ViewGUI.java, ViewText.java, View.java, Driver.java, and BattleshipTest.java.
+Model, Controller, ViewGUI, and ViewText are the actual components of the MVC system.
+View is an abstract class that is a parent of ViewText and ViewGUI.
+Driver contains the main method that starts the game.
+BattleshipTest contains JUnit tests that test each component.

 ## How to play